Your Site for Bible Exposition, Exegesis, and Commentary on a wide variety of topics and passages

 Dub McClish Diane McClish Lavonne McClish Andy McClish

 Thank you for visiting The Scripture Cache.
 At the age of 16 (1954) I made my first feeble attempt at preaching a Gospel sermon.
 In the subsequent decades of preaching the Gospel, I have had the opportunity to write hundreds of articles and manuscripts.
 Lavonne, my late beloved wife of 56+ years (she passed to her reward January 5, 2013) and Andy, our youngest son, are also authors of several articles and MSS.
 Our combined efforts have produced several thousand pages of treatises on the Bible and Bible-related subjects.

 Various ones have urged me to make these materials more widely available than they are in the numerous books and dozens of periodicals in which they have been published.
 This I am pleased to do by means of The Scripture Cache.
 These materials include commentary on assorted passages of Scripture, character and biographical studies of Bible personalities, essays relating to worship and doctrine, and articles on various ethical, practical, and doctrinal issues.

 I believe the materials you will find here will increase your Bible knowledge, enrich your spiritual perspective, and draw you nearer to God.
-From brief articles to much longer manuscripts, you will find here a treasury (i.e., cache) of Bible-related materials for the taking.
+From brief articles to much longer manuscripts, you will find here a treasury (i.e., cache) of Bible-related materials, all free for the taking.

 Our Brief Articles pages hold a collection of articles of 1–3 pages in length, most of which I wrote for various church bulletins I have edited since 1960 (hundreds of church bulletin editors throughout the land have republished, and are still republishing, them).
 I also wrote many of these articles for publication is various religious journals and newspapers.

 Our Longer Articles page includes treatises of 4–7 pages in length, most of which were originally published in various religious periodicals, including The Gospel Journal, of which I served as founding editor for 5-1/2 years.
 Lavonne has several articles on this page.